CrossCTF/crossctf.github.io/_posts/2013-05-23-Registration.md

 	-	Form a team of 3 particiapnts

 		-	Each team can only have 2 or 3 participants
-		- 	All participants in the team are to be from a school of higher learning in Singapore
+		- 	All participants in the team are to be from a institute of higher learning in Singapore

 	-	Sign up by **1 May 2018**